ncatlab/nlab-content/pages/967.md

 The definition above requires some set-theoretic assumption to ensure that the [[functor category]] $[C^{op},Set]$ exists, but it can be rephrased to say that the [[colimit]] of $Id_C:C\to C$ [[weighted limit|weighted]] by $W$ exists, for any $W:C^{op}\to Set$.
 (This still involves [[quantification]] over large objects, however, so some foundational care is needed.)
 This version has an evident generalization to [[enriched category|enriched]] categories.

-Total categories satisfy a very satisfactory [[adjoint functor theorem]]: any colimit-preserving functor from a total category to a locally small category has a right adjoint.
+Total categories satisfy a very satisfactory [[adjoint functor theorem]]: any colimit-preserving functor from a total category to a locally small category has a [[right adjoint]].

 ## Examples